How Narcissistic Co-Parents Use the Children's Therapist Against You

 Establish your relationship with the therapist directly and early.

-Contact the therapist yourself — by phone or email — early in the therapy relationship.
+Contact the therapist yourself, by phone or email, early in the process.
 Introduce yourself.
-Express your interest in your child's wellbeing.
-Ask about how parent communication is handled and how you can stay informed within the bounds of the child's confidentiality.
+Express interest in your child's wellbeing.
+Ask how parent communication is handled and how you can stay informed within confidentiality rules.

-This isn't about undermining the other parent.
-It's about establishing that you are also a present, invested parent with access to the professional.
+This isn't undermining the other parent.
+It's establishing that you're also a present, invested parent with access to the professional.

 Clarify consent and communication rights.

-Both legal parents typically have the right to access their child's mental health information and communicate with their child's therapist, absent a court order restricting this.
-If the other parent is attempting to exclude you, this is worth discussing directly with the therapist and, if necessary, with your attorney.
+Both legal parents typically have rights to access their child's mental health information and communicate with the therapist, absent a court order restricting that.
+If the other parent is trying to exclude you, discuss it with the therapist and, if needed, your attorney.

 Provide your perspective — once, clearly.

-You don't need to wage a campaign.
-A single, clear, professional communication to the therapist — explaining your perspective on the family dynamics, the co-parenting situation, and any specific concerns you have about what the child may be presenting or processing — is appropriate and useful.
+You don't need a campaign.
+One clear, professional communication explaining your perspective on family dynamics, co-parenting, and concerns about what the child may present is appropriate.
 Keep it factual.
 No character attacks.
-Let the therapist draw their own conclusions.
+Let the therapist draw conclusions.

 Don't coach your child about therapy.

-This is both ethically correct and strategically important.
-A child who seems coached is a red flag to any competent therapist, regardless of which parent is doing the coaching.
-Let your child process their own experience.
-If they bring home things from therapy, receive it warmly and don't interrogate.
+Ethically right and strategically important.
+A coached child is a red flag to any competent therapist.
+Let your child process their experience.
+If they bring home therapy content, receive it warmly without interrogating.

 If the therapist seems compromised, consult your attorney.

-If the therapist appears to have accepted a significantly one-sided narrative and is producing reports or recommendations that seem to reflect that narrative rather than an independent clinical assessment, this is worth discussing with your attorney.
-In some cases, requesting a new therapist — or raising concerns with a guardian ad litem or custody evaluator — is appropriate.
+If the therapist appears to have accepted a heavily one-sided narrative and is producing reports that reflect that narrative rather than independent clinical assessment, talk to your attorney.
+Requesting a new therapist, or raising concerns with a guardian ad litem or custody evaluator, may be appropriate.

 Consider requesting a parenting coordinator.

-A parenting coordinator is a neutral professional (often an attorney or mental health professional) appointed specifically to help manage co-parenting disputes.
-Having a parenting coordinator in place can reduce the therapist's role as a de facto co-parenting referee and create a more appropriate channel for those disputes.
+A parenting coordinator is a neutral professional (often an attorney or mental health provider) appointed to help manage co-parenting disputes.
+Having one in place can reduce the therapist's role as de facto referee and create a more appropriate channel for those fights.

 A Word on Good Therapists

-Many children's therapists who work with high-conflict families are experienced with these dynamics and are not easily manipulated.
-A skilled clinician will notice coached responses, will work to establish independent contact with both parents, and will be appropriately skeptical of narratives presented by either party alone.
+Many children's therapists who work with high-conflict families know these dynamics and aren't easily manipulated.
+A skilled clinician notices coached responses, seeks balanced input from both parents, and stays appropriately skeptical of single-party narratives.

-If your child's therapist is meeting with both parents, seeking balanced input, and maintaining appropriate clinical independence, that's a good sign.
+If your child's therapist meets with both parents, seeks balanced input, and maintains clinical independence, that's a good sign.
 Work with them honestly.

-The concern in this post is the pattern when it goes wrong — not an indictment of children's therapists generally.
-Most are genuinely trying to help.
-Understanding how they can be manipulated helps you participate constructively in the process.
+This post is about the pattern when it goes wrong, not an indictment of children's therapists generally.
+Most are trying to help.
+Understanding manipulation helps you participate constructively.